Kaycee-sys/alx-pre_course/README.md

- _This is project done by Akinyosoye Kayode for ALX software engineering programme_
+ _This is a project done by Akinyosoye Kayode for ALX software engineering programme_